cyberbotics/webots-doc/blog/Webots-2018-b-release.md

 To illustrate this in practical terms, the simulation speedometer in "Run" mode is used as our performance indicator, to show the real-life implications of faster rendering in a Webots simulation.
-The following benchmarks were performed on Windows 10, 64-bit with an Intel 6700k processor @ 3.40GHz and an NVIDIA GTX 970 graphics cards on some familiar webots worlds.
+The following benchmarks were performed on Windows 10, 64-bit with an Intel 6700k processor @ 3.40GHz and an NVIDIA GTX 970 graphics cards on some familiar Webots worlds.

 |    World    | R2018a | R2018b | speedup |
 |:-----------:|:------:|:------:|:-------:|